When Charlotte* agreed to marry a man who had already hurt her, she didn’t think of him

 For over 53 years, NLS has been guiding people like Charlotte through formidable challenges to a place of security and stability.

-*Names have been changed to protect the identity, safety and privacy of our client
+*Names have been changed to protect client’s safety and privacy.